 Being very overweight or obese can also reduce a man’s fertility.
 This is likely due to a combination of factors including hormone problems, problems with erection and other health conditions linked to obesity.

-For men, reaching a more healthy weight at least three months before conception can improve the chance of conception.
+Weight loss in men who are overweight or obese can significantly increase total sperm count and quality.
+Reaching a healthier weight at least three months before conception can improve the chance of conception.
 This is because sperm take about three months to develop and being in the healthy weight range during this time helps develop healthy sperm.

 Overweight and pregnancy health

 Obesity and excess weight gain during pregnancy is also linked with a number of pregnancy complications.
-These include increased risk of miscarriage, high blood pressure, pre-eclampsia, gestational diabetes, infection, blood clotting, the need to induce labour, caesarean birth and stillbirth.
+These include increased risk of miscarriage, high blood pressure, pre-eclampsia, gestational diabetes, caesarean birth and stillbirth.

 Babies born to very overweight mothers have an increased risk of childhood and adult obesity and other long-term health problems.